Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-What is peculiar about these progenitors is that in the simulations, the shock radius is successfully revived, but the PNS is so massive that, after losing thermal pressure due to neutrino emission, it leads to black hole formation.
+Notice that in the original definition, compactness is calculated at bounce, whereas we calculate it using the pre-collapse profile.
+The two, nevertheless, yield similar values.
+What is peculiar about these progenitors is that in the simulations, the shock radius is successfully revived, but the protoneutron star (PNS) is so massive that, after losing thermal pressure due to neutrino emission, it leads to black hole formation.

-As shown in Table \ref{tab:outliers}, the baryonic mass of the PNS corresponds to a cold neutron star with a gravitational mass above the maximum mass allowed by the EOS ($\sim 2.08 M_\odot$)\footnote{Notice that the only exception is the 60 $M_\odot$ progenitor in the first row of Table~\ref{tab:outliers}, which gets to central densities above the upper limit of the table, but we expect it to otherwise be very similar to all the others.}.
-However, a hot PNS can sustain a mass slightly above the maximum mass of a cold neutron star, and therefore, for a few hundred milliseconds, the added thermal pressure from neutrinos is able to sustain this very large PNS until it cools enough to lead to BH formation.
+As shown in Table \ref{tab:outliers}, the baryonic mass of the PNS corresponds to a cold neutron star with a gravitational mass above the maximum mass allowed by the EOS ($\sim 2.08 M_\odot$)\footnote{Notice that the only exception is the 60 $M_\odot$ progenitor in the first row of Table~\ref{tab:outliers}, which reaches central densities above the upper limit of the table, but we expect it to otherwise be very similar to all the others.}.
+However, a hot PNS can sustain a mass slightly above the maximum mass of a cold neutron star, and, therefore, for a few hundred milliseconds the added thermal pressure from neutrinos is able to sustain this very large PNS until it cools enough to lead to black hole (BH) formation.